ottolenghi’s basic but delicious hummus

 ottolenghi's basic but delicious hummus

-At this point, your version of Ottolenghi’s Basic But Delicious Hummus creation is just about ready to enjoy.
+At this point, your creation of Ottolenghi’s Basic But Delicious Hummus is just about ready to enjoy.

 ottolenghi's basic but delicious hummus